Wawel Castle: 18th and 19th centuries

 The 18th and 19th centuries were to be a period of decline and misfortune for Wawel.
 The decline had begun as early as 1609, when King Sigismund III moved permanently to Warsaw.
 Despite the concerns of successive governors, both the castle and its precincts began to fall into ruin, which was in part due to occupying Swedes between 1655 and 1657 and again in 1702.

 The decline worsened drastically when the hill was occupied by the Prussian army in 1794; at this time, the royal insignia were looted (apart from the Polish coronation sword) and taken to Berlin, where they were melted down for their gold, precious gemstones and pearls, which were handed to the Directorate of Maritime Trade in Berlin.

+The castle was besieged and then taken by the Russians on 26 April 1772, during the war of the Bar Confederation.
 After the Third Partition of Poland (1795), Wawel fell under Austrian rule.
 Austrian soldiers converted the hill into barracks and as a consequence, much destruction and alteration took place: the Renaissance arcades of the courtyard were walled up, the interior of the castle was changed and parts of the buildings were demolished; amongst the buildings destroyed were the churches of St. Michael and St. George.

 Following the unsuccessful Kraków Uprising and the fall of the Republic of Kraków, three large buildings housing a military hospital were built on the hill.
 During the latter half of the 19th century, the Austrians rebuilt the defence walls, making them a part of the expanded Kraków fortification system (two new caponiers were made).
 At the same time, the Poles tried to retake the hill.

 In 1815, the funeral of Prince Józef Poniatowski took place at Wawel Cathedral.
 Since that event, national heroes have been entombed within the cathedral; prior to this date, only bodies of monarchs were interred there.
 In 1818, the body of national hero Tadeusz Kościuszko was buried in St. Leonard's Crypt.
 During the reconstruction of Potocki Chapel in a classical style, the statue of Prince Arthur Potocki by the Danish sculptor Bertel Thorvaldsen was placed within the chapel.
 A second work by Thorvaldsen was placed in Queen Sophia's Chapel.

 In 1869, due to the accidental opening of the coffin of King Casimir III, a second funeral was performed.
-Consequently, an initiative was taken to renovate other monarchs’ tombs in the cathedral.
+Consequently, an initiative was taken to renovate other monarchs' tombs in the cathedral.
 The underground crypts were connected with tunnels, sarcophagi were cleaned and refurbished and new ones were funded.
 Emperor Franz Joseph I of Austria paid for a sarcophagus for King Michael, whose wife was from the House of Habsburg.